-This fall, Folie/Culture continues its reflection not on the post-post era, but on the a-POST-era.
-For two weeks, from October 18 to 28, 2018, Folie/Culture will delve into the uncertain and unexpected, redefining contemporary art by propelling it down unexplored paths.
-Please join us at the Imposture Show!
+Folie/Culture continued its reflection not on the post-post era, but on the a-POST-era.
+For two weeks, from October 18 to 28, 2018, Folie/Culture delved into the uncertain and unexpected, redefining contemporary art by propelling it down unexplored paths.

 The post- prefix has become the darling of the universe of concepts: anything outdated, obsolete or simply old is automatically qualified as post-.
 Indeed, we are entrenched in the hegemony of POST- even though the term itself is supposed to signify a radical break.
 Post- names nothing new; by merely condemning the past, it leaves us at an impasse.

-You are invited to discover novel “constructions of the real” that yield inventive worldviews, proposals that push the boundaries of fiction and explorations that merge the banal and the absurd.
+You were invited to discover novel “constructions of the real” that yielded inventive worldviews, proposals that pushed the boundaries of fiction and explorations that merged the banal and the absurd.